 Quick tip for using spray adhesive

-No matter how well you clean the nozzle on the can, it always has a tendency to spray an extra blob here or there.
-I used a foam paintbrush, spare piece of fabric, or foam to knock down the clumps or puddles of adhesive so it doesn’t bleed through the fabric.
+No matter how well you clean the nozzle on the can, it always tends to spray an extra blob here or there.
+I used a foam paintbrush, spare piece of fabric, or foam to knock down the clumps or puddles of adhesive so it didn’t bleed through the fabric.
 This spreads it out evenly and avoids a costly mistake.

 The wall panels and L track were installed.
 No other fasteners were needed except on the lower wall panels.
 The L track holds it all up.
 Angled end caps finished off the L track nicely.